-You also can configure the camera to turn on or off when you press [ (REC) or [PLAY) (page 108).
+You can configure the camera so power does not turn on when you press [♠] (REC) or [♠] (PLAY).
+You also can configure the camera to turn off when you press [♠] (REC) or [♠] (PLAY) (page 109).

 Holding the Camera Correctly

 Your images will not come out clearly if you move the camera when you press the shutter button.
 When pressing the shutter button, be sure to hold the camera as shown in the illustration below, and keep it still by pressing your arms firmly against your sides as you shoot.